-- Students will be in school every day during term-time. - Students will arrive at school no later than 8.40 a.m. - If a student is too unwell to attend school, parents/carers must phone the school or contact the school through Edulink, by 9.00 a.m. on each day of absence giving the reason for absence. - Long-term illness will be verified by a doctor's note. - The pastoral or attendance team staff may visit homes where no message has been received. - Students will attend every lesson on their timetable.
+- Students will be in school every day during term-time. - Students will arrive at school no later than 8.40 a.m. - If a student is too unwell to attend school, parents/carers must phone the school or contact the school through Arbor or by emailing s.hartup@bluecoatschool.com, by 9.00 a.m. on each day of absence giving the detailed reason for absence. - Long-term illness must be verified by a doctor's note. - The pastoral or attendance team may visit home where no message has been received or there are concerns about the well-being of the student.
+These visits may be unannounced. - Attendance is everyone's responsibility.
+Attendance is closely monitored on a daily basis.
+Patterns in non-attendance or regular non-attendance will be followed up by informal parental meetings, formal parental meetings, Attendance Improvement Plans and may be referred to the Local Authority if attendance does not improve. - Students will attend every lesson on their timetable.
 Truancy from lessons will not be tolerated. - Medical appointments should, where possible, be made outside of school hours.
 If this is not possible, student MUST be collected from school.
 We will not allow students to leave the site unaccompanied.
-Please note an appointment letter MUST be sent into the School Office for any medical appointment, in order for the absence to be authorised.
+Please note an appointment letter MUST be sent into the school office for any medical appointment, in order for the absence to be authorised.